-Natural sugars are a part of the food (like the sugars in fruits or milk) while added sugars are added as an ingredient, like sugar in a soda.
-Natural sugars usually have other nutritional value besides the sugar, like fiber and vitamins in an apple.
+Natural sugars are a part of the food (for example, there are naturally occurring sugars in fruits and milk).
+Added sugars are separate ingredients (such as sugar in soda).
+Natural sugars usually have other nutritional value besides the sugar (such as fiber and vitamins in apples).
 The fiber in the apple slows the digestion of sugar into our blood.
-The added sugar in soda hits our bloodstream all at once, and that spike is not as good for our bodies.
+The added sugar in soda hits our bloodstream all at once, and that spike isn't as good for our bodies.